maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 _This document describes new features, noteworthy changes, and provides guidance on upgrading from earlier versions.
-If you see anything missing or inaccurate, please submit a pull-request against individual pages, or create a [ticket in JIRA](https://jira.spring.io/browse/SPR)._
+If you see anything missing or inaccurate, please submit a pull-request against individual pages, or [create an issue](https://github.com/spring-projects/spring-framework/issues)._

 # Supported Versions